LABIAPLASTY

 • Wound care and hygiene instructions should be followed carefully to reduce the risk of infection

-• Cold packs may be used (if recommended) in the first few days to reduce swelling
+• Cold packs may be used in the first few days to reduce swelling

 • Sitting for long periods may be uncomfortable initially; cushions or soft surfaces may help